codetricity/no-camera-opencv/README.md

 can develop a plug-in on the emulator and then have it run on a physical device camera with only minor modifications.

-Originally posted by roohii_3.
-Modified by https://github.com/iamagod (kasper on theta360.guide)
+Based on original work by roohii_3 with modifications by https://github.com/iamagod (kasper on theta360.guide)

 ## Important Note on App Permissions